 What are fleas and ticks exactly?

 Fleas are basically tiny bloodsucking parasites.
 They can be two to three millimeters long and are brown or black in colour.
 Fleas have extremely strong legs that enable them to jump great distances which is useful for jumping on a suitable host.
-The only suitable hosts for fleas are animals.
-They do sometimes bite people, but immediately afterwards realize that it is not a suitable host and will quickly jump to a new target.
+The only suitable hosts for dog- and catfleas (Ctenocephalides spp.) are animals.
+They do sometimes bite people, but immediately afterwards realise that it is not a suitable host and will quickly jump to a new target.

 Ticks also fall in the category of bloodsucking parasites.
 But, they look a little different than fleas do and cannot jump.
 Unlike fleas, they do settle for people as hosts.
 Ticks can stay attached to their host up to a few weeks.
-They can also spread nasty diseases in humans and animals, such as Lyme disease.
+It is very important to prevent ticks from attaching to the skin of the animal.
+A short period after attaching ticks can transmit, as carriers of parasites, diseases such as Babesiosis and Lyme disease and other infections.
+Also in humans ticks can transmit a variety of nasty diseases.
+Ticks that are already present on the dog can best directly be removed with a tick hook.

 How can your pet get fleas or ticks?

 Young fleas go looking for a host as soon as they have hatched.
 By noticing vibrations and body heat, they know when a potential host is approaching.
 As soon the potential host is in range, the flea will jump on them and hide in the animal’s fur, where it will bite and feed on blood.
 After it has consumed blood, it will lay eggs.
-These eggs will eventually fall out of the fur and end up in the surroundings of the host, for example in the dog’s basket.
+These eggs will eventually fall out of the fur and end up in the surroundings of the host, for example in the animals basket.
 When the eggs are inside, it’s very easy for them to spread all over the house.
 The eggs will first hatch a larva.
 This larva eventually transforms into a cocoon which will then turn into a new flea.
 The hatching of these cocoons is stimulated by vibrations.
-So if your pet is walking next to a bunch of cocoons, they can quickly hatch and the newborn fleas can jump on your animal almost immediately.
+So if you or your pet is walking next to a bunch of cocoons, they can quickly hatch and the newborn fleas can jump on your animal almost immediately.
+This is why you can have a sudden a flea infestation after your holiday, the house was empty for a while, the cocoons know it and are just waiting for you to come home.

 Ticks cannot jump like fleas can.
 Therefore, they have a different tactic to find a host.
 They will hide in tall grass or shrubbery, drop themselves onto the target and attach to it.
 They can stay attached for up to several weeks, sucking up blood from the host.
 After they’ve sucked up enough blood they will let go and lay eggs in the vicinity.